education in yeovil

 In 1856 Vickery wrote "A site has been purchased, and energetic measures taken, by the Rev JD Elliott, of Trinity Church, for the erection of Sunday and Infant Schools in South-street, for children residing in Trinity District."

 The school was subsequently built as a Church of England Infant and Sunday School and opened in 1860.
-It was built in South Street, facing the junction of union Street and was intended for children of the Holy Trinity (Hendford) parish, it became Yeovil's second National School with accommodation for 190 children.
+It was built in South Street, facing the junction of Union Street and was intended for children of the Holy Trinity (Hendford) parish and consequently known as Hendford School, it became Yeovil's second National School with accommodation for 190 children.

 The Education Act 1870 made provision for voluntary bodies to transfer their schools to the School Boards should they so wish.
 Across the country this was seldom carried out but in Yeovil the National Schools at Huish and South Street were handed over to the Board by the Anglican authorities.